-- (1) For the purposes of this Part- - (a) "representative trade union" means a registered trade union, or two or more registered trade unions acting jointly, whose members constitute at least 30 per cent of the employees in a sector and area; and - (b) "representative employers' organisation" means a registered employers' organisation, or two or more registered employers' organisations acting jointly, whose members employ at least 30 per cent of the employees in a sector and area. - (2) A representative trade union or representative employers' organisation may apply to the registrar in the prescribed form for the establishment of a statutory council in a sector and area in respect of which no council is registered. - (3) The registrar must apply the provisions of section 29(2) to $(10)^9$ to the application- - (a) read with the changes required by the context; and - (b) subject to the deletion of the word "sufficiently" in section 29(4)(c). - (4) The registrar must- - (a) consider the application and any further information provided by the applicant; and - (b) determine whether- - (i) the applicant has complied with section 29 and of this section; - (ii) the applicant is representative of the sector and area determined by NEDLAC or the Minister; and
+- (1) For the purposes of this Part- - (a) "representative trade union" means a registered trade union, or two or more registered trade unions acting jointly, whose members constitute at least 30 per cent of the employees in a sector and area; and - (b) "representative employers' organisation" means a registered employers' organisation, or two or more registered employers' organisations acting jointly, whose members employ at least 30 per cent of the employees in a sector and area. - (2) A representative trade union or representative employers' organisation may apply to the registrar in the prescribed form for the establishment of a statutory council in a sector and area in respect of which no council is registered. - (3) The registrar must apply the provisions of section 29(2) to (10) to the application- - The provisions of section 29 deal with the procedure for the registration of a bargaining council. - (a) read with the changes required by the context; and - (b) subject to the deletion of the word "sufficiently" in section 29(4)(c). - (4) The registrar must- - (a) consider the application and any further information provided by the applicant; and - (b) determine whether- - (i) the applicant has complied with section 29 and of this section; - (ii) the applicant is representative of the sector and area determined by NEDLAC of the Minister; and - (iii) there is no other council registered for the sector and area in respect of which the application is made. - (5) If the registrar is not satisfied that the applicant meets the requirements for establishment, the registrar must-

-- (iii) there is no other council registered for the sector and area in respect of which the application is made. - (5) If the registrar is not satisfied that the applicant meets the requirements for establishment, the registrar must- - (a) send the applicant a written notice of the decision and the reasons for that decision; and - (b) in that notice, inform the applicant that it has 30 days from the date of the notice to meet those requirements. - (6) If, after the 30-day period, the registrar concludes that the applicant has failed to meet the requirements for establishment, the registrar must- - (a) refuse to register the applicant; and - (b) notify the applicant and any person that objected to the application in writing of that decision.
+- (a) send the applicant a written notice of the decision and the reasons for that decision; and - (b) in that notice, inform the applicant that it has 30 days from the date of the notice to meet those requirements. - (6) If, after the 30 day period, the registrar concluded that the applicant has failed to meet the requirements for establishment, the registrar must- - (a) refuse to register the applicant; and - (b) notify the applicant and any person that objected to the application in writing of that decision.